Some-Apps/ShelterPartner/README.md

 ### How To Get Paid

-If it's your first time getting paid, I will email you and post a verification code on GitHub.
+If it's your first time getting paid, I will email you from jared@shelterpartner.org and post a verification code on GitHub.
 I will never ask for any information other than an email or username.
 Please be cautious of scams.
 If anything seems sketchy, it's probably a scam.
 Please report any potential scams to me.

 If you are a US resident, you may be required to fill out a tax form when you receive the payment as you will be considered an independant contractor.

 All international payments will be made via PayPal so make sure you have an account.
-I will contact you from my official email and will also post a verficiation code on github from the official account.

 ## How Bounties Work